OpenMobileAlliance/dmse-documentation/content/en/utility-position.md

 ## Conclusion

-In a rapidly evolving utility industry, the OMA LightweightM2M Protocol emerges as a beacon of efficiency, standardization, and adaptability.
-By streamlining operations, offering vendor-agnostic solutions, prioritizing power efficiency, supporting multiple networks, and providing tools for a diverse ecosystem of devices, this protocol aligns seamlessly with the unique needs and challenges of the utility utilities industry.
+The OMA LightweightM2M Protocol emerges as a beacon of efficiency, standardization, and adaptability in a rapidly evolving utility industry.
+By streamlining operations, offering vendor-agnostic solutions, prioritizing power efficiency, supporting multiple networks, and providing tools for a diverse ecosystem of devices, this protocol aligns seamlessly with the unique needs and challenges of the utility industry.
 Its global acceptance and proven reliability across industries make it a compelling choice for utilities looking to enhance their operations in an increasingly connected world.
-With the LightweightM2M Protocol, the future of utility utilities is one of efficiency, sustainability, and reliability.
+With the LightweightM2M Protocol, the future of utility is one of efficiency, sustainability, and reliability.